neonnoon/hookit/README.md

 brew install hookit
 ```

+#### Manual install

+If you don't want to use Homebrew, just clone this repo and make sure it's in your `PATH`.

 ### Usage

 Now this doesn't do much yet.
 You'll need a set of hooks, for example, [anylint](https://github.com/neonnoon/anylint).
 They are installed like so: